fccm/ocaml-chipmunk/README.txt

   Arlen Cuss contributed to the update from version 5.2.0 to 5.3.4.

-  The Makefile assumes Chipmunk is installed in
-    /usr/(local)/lib/libchipmunk.so
-  and that the header files are located in
-    /usr/(local)/include/chipmunk/

-  If these are in other (not compatible) directories, edit the Makefile to fix the path.

   run 'make' to compile the binding, and 'make test' to launch the "moon buggy" demo.